 Phlebotomy is at the heart of what makes the Canadian health care system work.
 That's because doctors depend on being able to order blood tests for their patients.
 The results they get back enable them to correctly diagnose and treat those patients.
 But without quality blood samples, there can be no lab testing.

 And just consider the numbers: Every year, hundreds of millions of medical laboratory tests are performed in Canada.
 Plus, as the nation's population ages and wants quicker answers about its health problems, the amount of testing must increase.
-In fact, this expanding field is projected to have 15,900 new job openings between 2015-2024.*
+In fact, according to the Canadian Occupational Projection System, this expanding field is projected to have 20,500 job openings between 2017 and 2026.

 What that all means is this: Phlebotomists are essential to the health of almost everyone.
 So with that fact as a backdrop, here are six additional things you might like to know about working in the phlebotomy field:

 1. It Involves More Than Just Drawing Blood

 The process of gathering a useable blood sample goes beyond the primary task of inserting a needle into a patient's vein and collecting the blood that comes out.
 A phlebotomist also needs to:

 - Match that identity to all physical and electronic documentation